qwicmail

 Recipients on your tenant suppression list (or the platform-global hard-bounce list) never reach the queue.
 They show up in the rejected array with a reason such as hard_bounce or complaint — the rest of the recipients in the call are accepted normally.
 If every recipient is suppressed, the response is 422 Unprocessable Entity with error: "all_recipients_suppressed".

-Once your sending is in production, register an endpoint to receive delivery, bounce, complaint, and open events as HTTP POSTs:
+Once your sending is in production, register an endpoint to receive delivery, bounce, complaint, and open events as HTTP POSTs.
+The payloads, retry schedule, and signature-verification recipes are documented under Webhooks.

 Two things to know before you switch production traffic to qwicmail: